apereo/apereo.github.io/_posts/cas/2017-02-02-cas51-authn-handlers.md

         /*
             Configure the handler by invoking various setter methods.
             Note that you also have full access to the collection of resolved CAS settings.
-            Note that each authentication handler may optioinally qualify for an 'order` as well as a unique name.
+            Note that each authentication handler may optionally qualify for an 'order` as well as a unique name.
         */
         return h;